foliant-docs/foliantcontrib.apilinks/README.md

 `url`
 :   *(required)* An API documentation web-page URL.
 It will be used to construct the full link to the method.
 In online mode it will also be parsed by preprocessor for validation.

+`spec_url`
+:   *(optional)* Url to OpenAPI specification file.
+If this is parameter is present, APILinks assumes that your API documentation web-page is Swagger UI.
+It will download and parse the specification file and generate anchors for SwaggerUI, which are usually `#/<tag>/operationId`.

 `default`
 :   *(optional)* Only for offline mode.
 Marker to define the default API.
 If several APIs are marked default, preprocessor will choose the first of them.
 If none is marked default — the first API in the list will be chosen.
 The value of this item should be `true`.